Arizona Nursing Home Abuse Lawyer

 If any form of nursing home abuse occurs, or even suspected, staff workers, medical professionals, and administration are mandated by federal and state law to report the incident within 48 hours.
 Failure to do so could result in fines, possible criminal action, and the potential for the permanent closing of the nursing home.

 Getting Legal Help in Arizona

 If your loved one has suffered from any from of nursing home abuse and/or neglect in Arizona, an experienced Arizona nursing home abuse lawyer may be able to help you.
-At McIver Brown law firm, our team of award-winning lawyers have helped numerous victims become victorious and collect the damages they are entitled to.
-For more information and for a free consultation, give us a call today.
+Nursing home abuse lawyers have helped numerous victims become victorious and collect the damages they are entitled to.
+For more information and for a free consultation, call today.